LivePersonInc/developer-center/pages/documents/agent-interactions/le applications login/methods/token.md

 ### Overview

-This is a request to receive an access token that the application can use in order to interact with LE services. .
-The requests uses a code that is obtained by [authorize request] (authorize.html){:target="_blank"}.
+This is a request to receive an access token that the application can use in order to interact with LE services.
+The requests uses a code that is obtained by an [authorize request] (authorize.html){:target="_blank"}.

-This request should be made after obtaining code in the authorize request.
+This request should be made after obtaining code from the authorize request.

 ### Request